anon-blue/anon.blue/README.txt

-of pop? his death was another. all these little things. consiraacy theories are pretty much my life now, i like to go home after a long day of work and just rea d about conspiracy theories. idon't even take care of my kinds anymore? like how sad, HAHAHA JK NO Iwhat is the disctssion about hitler?uuvyghjvjyjromage? nice i'm rapping it right now, just miss the beat. the mixtape is coming saaaa we'll make a hit'. talking about bread? that's an interesting subject now i'm hungry.
+of pop? his death was another. all these little things. consiraacy theories are pretty much my life now, i like to go home after a long day of work and just rea d about conspiracy theories. idon't even take care of my kinds anymore? like how sad, HAHAHA JK NO IT'S NOT.
+I' prefer to read about repetalian , life is good y ou know. i love them conspiracy tou don't harm anybody.    repetalians rule ull make a hit'. talking about bread? that's an interesting subject now i'm hungry.
                                 is there such a thing?
                               Tellement de douceur